6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Untreated uterine cancer will progress to tissues and organs beyond the uterus, such as the vagina, urinary bladder, rectal tissues, or other organs, including lungs, bones, etc.

-The first and the foremost complication of untreated uterine cancer is anaemia due to the loss of blood.
+The first and foremost complication of untreated uterine cancer is anaemia due to the loss of blood.
 Fatigue, weakness, and pale skin with a yellow tinge are symptoms of anaemia.
 Anaemia induced by blood loss causes an iron deficiency in the body.
 Thankfully, it's easily curable with a vitamin-rich diet and iron supplements, as well as treating endometrial cancer to stop the bleeding.
 Consult your oncologist before using supplements.
-Other complications could include bowel obstruction or hemorrhages.
+Other complications could include bowel obstruction or haemorrhages.
 Metastasis is a severe complication when cancer spreads to other tissue and organs, making the treatment more difficult.

 If you are facing any similar signs or symptoms please contact the BLK-Max team to schedule an appointment at : +91-11-30403040